open-compensation-token-license/license-token-website/wikisrc/nft-and-copyright-issues.md

 ## The NFT Boom and Copyright Implications

 NFTs gained notoriety when Beeple's digital artwork sold for $69 million.
 While offering opportunities for monetization and provenance, NFTs challenge existing copyright laws.
+[Why are NFTs valuable?](https://www.license-token.com/wiki/why-are-nf-ts-valuable)

 ### 1. Copyright and Ownership

 Buying an NFT doesn't mean buying the copyright.
 Copyright remains with the creator unless explicitly transferred.
 This distinction can often be misunderstood, leading to potential infringement.
+[NFT and copyright issues](https://www.license-token.com/wiki/nft-and-copyright-issues)

 ### 2. Licensing Agreements and Smart Contracts